*This post is in commercial collaboration with Weekendbee.

 Many of my sportswear items double as my homewear because I love having clothes that are versatile and can be used daily.

-Keli long sleeve shirt is heavenly soft merino wool and perfect for the next hike!
+The Keli long sleeve shirt is heavenly soft merino wool and perfect for the next hike.

 I love good knits but sometimes they leave you sweating.
 This Pure Waste knit is made from recycled jersey so it’s super comfy but won’t make you boil.

 It comes up large so you might want to size or two down.
 I’m wearing S, as I love the over-size look at home.

 Costo beanies are a thing in Finland.
 A fantastic gift item for anyone living or visiting colder temperatures.
 If you struggle to find a great-fitting beanie, try Costo.
 All beanies are made in Finland and there are a ton of color options to choose from.

 Did you find some sustainable Christmas gift inspiration?
 What’s on your list this Christmas?
 Let me know in the comments!

 Looking for more information about Finnish Christmas and lifestyle?
 Check out some of my other posts: